Skip to main content

 Step 1: Define Your ICP Precisely

-Start with a tight definition of your ideal customer.
-Company size (number of employees), industry, geography, and current tech stack.
+Start with a tight definition of your ideal customer: company size, industry, geography, and current tech stack.
 The more precise your ICP, the more meaningful the signal stacking becomes.
-If you haven’t done this yet, our practical guide to defining your B2B addressable market is an excellent starting point.
+If you haven’t done this yet, the practical guide to defining your B2B addressable market is a good place to start.

 Step 2: Set Up Signal Monitoring